xXA2005/pro-chat/readme.md

-# pro ahh end to end encrypted chat
+# pro ahh end to end encrypted chat real dont use for bad actions

 ## tutorial
 run `cargo run --bin generate -r` to generate your keys